sagebei/cdl/README.md

 ```

 ## Cite
-Please cite our paper that introduced CDL library if you use it in a scientific publication.
+Please cite our paper if you use CDL in a scientific publication.

 ## List of publications using CDL

-- Zhou, Bei, and Søren Riis.
+Zhou, Bei, and Søren Riis.
 "New Record-Breaking Condorcet Domains on 10 and 11 Alternatives." arXiv preprint arXiv:2303.06524 (2023).
+Akello-Egwell, Dolica, et al. "Condorcet Domains of Degree at most Seven." arXiv preprint arXiv:2306.15993 (2023).

 ## Our Team
 CDL is developed and maintained by Bei Zhou and Dr Soren Riis